Techtonica/curriculum/node-js/node-lab-exercise-part-1.md

 - Using dot notation or bracket notation, access the attribute for each property in `seaCreatures`.
 - Using dot notation of bracket notation, index into each property to print the first and last items in each property's array.

-Talk with your pair partner about the differences between the REPL and a JavaScript file when creating an object literal and accessing its properties.
+Chat with your pair partners of the day about the differences between the REPL and a JavaScript file when creating an object literal and accessing its properties.